alandekok/jlibtool/README.md

 There is no `configure` script.
 None is needed.
 There is no `Makefile`.
 None is needed.
 Jlibtool is written using functions that are available on all modern operating systems.
+If your operating system can't build jlibtool, please submit a patch.

 Just use `make`, which is smart enough to figure out how to build C
 programs: